ronrest/graphotti/README.md

 a = lineplot([7,8,9,8,6])
 b = lineplot([9,8,6,9])

-# overlay the individual plots
+# overlay the individual plots (sharing the same y axis)
 overlay = a+b

 # plots the overlayed plot using the default rendering engine (matplotlib)